 I am interested in continuing to develop this juxtaposition of materials in Materiality.
 I will focus on the notion of containment and displaced space.
 Working with the ancient technique of looping and handmade cordage from a variety of plant material I will make vessels and containers, the space within will be filled with strings of porcelain fragments which have been incorporated into the cordage.

 The themes will explore one of the fundamental functions of a baskets and its difference to ceramic vessels – the tactile nature of the plant material and the ephemeral nature of the processed material compare to the durability of clay.

-The forms and structures evolve from, and are totally dependent upon, the materials I use.
-I work with raw plant material which I grow or forage.
-My work follows the seasons, I grow my materials: bluebells, daffodils, tulips, Siberian iris, Yellow Flag iris, bur-reed, cattail, English bulrush, soft rush daylilies, willow.
-The harvest begins in January with willow and during the spring 6-8 weeks after the spring bulbs have flowered and continues throughout the summer and early autumn with iris, rush and daylilies.
+The forms and structures evolve from, and are totally dependent upon, the materials that Annette uses.
+She works with raw plant material which she grows or forages.
+Her work follows the seasons, she grows her materials: bluebells, daffodils, tulips, Siberian iris, yellow flag iris, bur-reed, cattail, English bulrush, soft rush daylilies and willow.
+The harvest begins in January, with willow, and during the spring 6-8 weeks after the spring bulbs have flowered and continues throughout the summer and early autumn with iris, rush and daylilies.

 The leaves are separated and dried naturally out of doors when completely dry they are boxed and ready to dampen or soak in water to make cordage and braid to loop or stitch into basket structures.

-I enjoy the availability of the everyday garden plants and the simplicity of the processes and minimal hand tools.
+She enjoys the availability of the everyday garden plants and the simplicity of the processes and minimal hand tools.
 Time is the main ingredient.
-It is slow work and once the material is used up it can’t be replaced until next year’s harvest.
+It is slow work and once the material is used up, it can’t be replaced until next year’s harvest.

-Introducing clay into my work takes me away from the original source material, but it is important that I use it with hand tools and not a wheel.
-I have a good understanding of the processing of clay and use the clay earth in my garden to make cob.
+Introducing clay into her work takes her away from her original source material. but it is important that she uses it with hand tools and not a wheel.
+Annette has a good understanding of the processing of clay and uses the clay earth in her garden to make cob.